Dreaming of a rainbow: the bridge between what was and what will be

 There it is, far away.
 A great arc of color above the horizon.
 You look — and something lifts inside.
 Wonder.
 Or longing.
 Or both.
 It is beautiful.
 And it is far away.

-Your Explorer speaks through this image — that part which sees horizons and reaches toward them.
+Your Explorer speaks through this image: that part which sees horizons and reaches toward them.
 The Explorer looks at the rainbow and says: “There it is.
 Over there.
 I want to go there.”
 This is not vanity — it is a calling.
 A call toward what seems possible, but not yet reached.

 A rainbow in the distance is an image of a dream or goal that is visible but not yet attained.
 This may be anything: a way of life, a relationship, professional fulfillment, an inner state.
 You know it exists.
 You can see it.
 But between you — there is distance.
+After dark, this far-off beacon takes the form of one bright, special star — a single point of light that orients you when nothing else does.

 How do you feel looking at the distant rainbow?
 Joy suggests you believe the path is possible.
 Sadness may carry a sense that this is “not for you.”
 Calm points to a mature acceptance of the horizon as an orientation rather than an unattainable ideal.

-Ask yourself: “What is the ‘rainbow on the horizon’ in my life — what do I want and believe is possible, but don’t yet know how to reach?”
+Ask yourself: “What is the rainbow on the horizon in my life — what do I want and believe is possible, but don’t yet know how to reach?”

 Astrological note: A rainbow in the distance is an image of Jupiter in the 9th house or the progressed Sun in a new sign.
 Sagittarians during periods of searching for a new horizon see this dream with recognition: this is their inner landscape.
 If Jupiter is now entering a new sign in your chart — something that was previously beyond the horizon is opening before you.
 The rainbow is a sign: move toward it.